 The number of years of experience you have been working in your industry is an important part of your achievement.
 Such experience reinforces your credibility also, and influences prospects’ buying decision positively or negatively.
 The same is true, for any relevant educational qualifications you have, or articles or books you may have published.

 Be careful, though, to not sound bragging with your achievements, as doing so could trigger some signs of disrespect to the prospect.
 Let me also clarify that you do not need a certificate from Cambridge, Oxford, or Harvard to be able to feel confident about your work.
 Any relevant industry training is good enough unless your prospect specifically asks for a certificate from Cambridge.

 Many service clients find it frustrating to evaluable the benefits a service provides, especially if you are meeting for the first time.
 Do not be in a hurry to make a sale when at the first contact.
 Instead, spend the time to educate your prospect on how your service will improve his or her circumstances.
 Doing so will help you create a positive expectation in their minds, as well as reduce their anxieties about you and your business.

 Let me acknowledge that growing your business in the manner described in this post takes time.
 Worse still, in a fast-paced world of the Internet, where results are expected at the push of a button, many entrepreneurs and small business owners will definitely not care.
 Contrarily, my experience is that the effectiveness of your marketing services strategy; the plan that attracts quality high-end clients, who will willingly stay with your business for a long time, depends on everything I have shared with you.
-Not only will doing them sustain your business profitably, they also turn your clients into agents for attracting others clients like them for your business.
+Not only will doing them sustain your business profitably, it also turn your clients into agents for attracting others clients like them for your business.